This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission.See my full disclosure here.

 6. Cut Out Unnecessary Paper Products

 I see far too many people using paper towels, plastic cups and such.
 Removing these items from your budget will save you money instantly month after month.
+It will only take a few minutes to wash your dishes, save the paper for parties or large get-togethers.

 7. Make Your Lunch At Home